 - Best Dual-Function Streaming Speaker: Roku Streambar

-- Best Budget Stick for 1080p TVs: Amazon Fire TV Stick Lite
+- Best Budget Stick for 1080p TVs: Fire TV Stick Lite

-- Best Gaming Console for Streaming: Xbox One X/S
+- Best Gaming Console for Streaming: Xbox Series X/S

 Best Overall: Chromecast with Google TV

 When Chromecast dongles could only cast content from your devices to the TV, many people reserved one HDMI slot for their Chromecast and another for a traditional streaming stick.
 Now, Chromecast with Google TV bundles both casting and Google TV streaming into one cheap dongle that will serve the needs of most streaming addicts.